 Danny - thank you so very much for everything you did!
 You made the house hunting process so easy.
 Thank you for your guidance, knowledge and professionalism, and of course, for making our home shopping a success!
 You are welcome at our new home anytime!

 Danny is a fantastic real estate agent!
 As first time home buyers, he was there for us every single step of the way.
 He made the entire process an enjoyable one, and I highly recommend him to anyone who is purchasing or selling a home.
 Danny brings not only exceptional knowledge of the real...

-Looking to buy a home on Seattle's Eastside?
+Looking to buy a home in Seattle?
 You've come to the right place!
-Search RealFX.com for all Seattle homes for sale in the metro area listed by members of the Northwest Multiple Listing Service (the NWMLS), and has one of the most modern, and user-friendly home search features of any Seattle real estate website serving home buyers.
+Search RealFX.com for all Seattle real estate for sale in the metro area listed by members of the Northwest Multiple Listing Service (the NWMLS), and has one of the most modern, and user-friendly home search features of any Seattle real estate website serving home buyers.

 To search all Seattle homes, simply use the main "Quick Search" menu at the top to search all MLS listings, not only on the Eastside, but every listing in the MLS.
 Whether you're just starting the home search online, or need immediate assistance with the purchase or sale of a home, feel free to contact us at your convenience.

 Seattle, Washington, the jewel of the Pacific Northwest, is known as “The Emerald City.”
 Famous for computers, coffee, and the beauty of the Cascade Mountains, the Seattle area is home to several of the world’s most well-known technology and lifestyle-oriented companies.
 Well known brands such as Amazon.com, Starbucks, Microsoft, Costco, Eddie Bauer, and Nordstrom call the Seattle metro area home.
 Employment is one of the primary reasons that Seattle and surrounding suburban communities regularly appear on “best lists” for best places to live, work and play.